ferre150/data_vis_final_proj_NF/README.md

 ## Final Details

-Images were finalozed and edited in gimp and canva
+Images were finalized and edited in gimp and canva